CalebABG/MusicVisualizerV2/README.md

 ---

 ## What?
 No Jar??
 Yes, yes, I know!
-Unlike the previous version, for now, V2 will only ship the codebase.
-To protect the ```ClientId``` which SoundCloud uses to authenticate requests to its API, the only way to protect it (to my knowledge for now) from being decompiled out of the ```.jar``` is to read it in from a file at runtime.
+Unlike the previous version, for now, V2 will only ship the code base.
+To protect the ```ClientId``` which SoundCloud uses to authenticate requests to its API, the best way (I've found for now) from it being decompiled out of the ```.jar``` is to set an environment variable and retrieve it at run time.

 <br/>